RELATES TO: KRS 41.610, 42.500(9)-(14), 42.520, 42.525

-(a) Submit a copy of its quarterly financial reports as furnished to Department of Financial Institutions, including accompanying schedules, to the commission within thirty (30) days from the end of each quarter; and
+(1) Submit a copy of its quarterly financial reports including accompanying schedules, to the commission within thirty (30) days from the end of each quarter; and

-(b) Complete and sign the "Public Securities Association Master Repurchase Agreement, incorporated by reference in 200 KAR 14:011".
+(2) Complete and sign the Securities Industry and Financial Markets Association Master Repurchase Agreement, incorporated by reference in 200 KAR 14:011.

 Section 4.
 Eligible Securities.
 Investment securities authorized for investment pursuant to KRS 42.500(9)(a) and (b) shall be considered eligible securities for repurchase agreements.